 Developing a series of educational modules for practitioners pertaining to a specific topic

 Any practice setting such as clinic, hospital, or school

-Please fill out the form to connect with Dr. Dani Friberg, Capstone Coordinator and Assistant Professor.
+Please fill out the form to connect with Vikas Sharma, Program Director, Occupational Therapy Program and Professor of Practice.

 Online Form – Become OTD Capstone Site